|Freedom of Speech, Privacy, Science|

 |HOME||Software||Lotus Cars||DWARF||Kindle||eeepc||PALM||RPM Building|

-Since electic rates continue to rise and recent years have seen brownouts, many Californians have installed some solar panels to reduce our costs and to aid everyone by providing extra power when it's most needed: during hot sunny days.
+Since electric rates continue to rise and recent years have seen brownouts, many Californians have installed some solar panels to reduce our costs and to aid everyone by providing extra power when it's most needed: during hot sunny days.

-See a graph of recent electrical use.
+See, below, a graph of recent electrical use and generation.

 See also water use